Freewill (song): Composition and structure

 Lifeson says the guitar solo in the song is a "really hard solo to play", describing it as "frenetic and exciting" and "one of the most ambitious pieces of music Rush has ever done".
 In his book Rush, Rock Music and the Middle Class: Dreaming in Middletown, Chris McDonald describes Lifeson's play as a "searing, rapid-fire" guitar solo.

 The song was also the last time Lee would sing with the piercing vocals in a studio recording.
 This represented a significant change in Rush's sound, as the strained "shrieking high range" of Lee's vocals were characteristic of the band's style from the 1970s.
 McDonald states that the song's last verse featuring Lee's high-pitched vocals is a "farewell to Rush's early style".

 The song increases in complexity as it progresses.
 It features odd time signatures, with most of the song using 13/4 (6+7), but also employing 15/4 (4+4+4+3) in parts.
-The chorus has a 3/4 time signature, shifting from a single sixteenth note in the first beat to triplets in the next two beats.
 The interlude with the bass and drums and subsequent guitar solo both have a 12/8 time signature, and other parts of the song use 4/4.